Smoked Pulled Pork Shoulder Recipe (Pork Butt)

 What Do You Spray on It When It’s In the Smoker?

-I like to personally use a combination of apple juice, apple cider vinegar, and water to spray onto the pork shoulder.
+I like to use apple juice, apple cider vinegar, and water to spray onto the pork shoulder.
 This process is also known as spritzing.
 Since I use more of a savory rub, I like the subtle hint of sweetness from the apple juice.
-Spritzing is mainly used to keep the pork moist, but because there is already so much fat on the pork shoulder, you may not be able to tell the difference in flavor in the end.
+Spritzing is mainly used to keep the pork moist, but because there is already so much fat on the pork shoulder, you may be unable to tell the difference in flavor.
 The measuring combination of my spritzer is:

 - 1 cup apple juice